 I knew I wanted to choose a fun wallpaper… but I wasn’t sure which direction I wanted to go when it came to color or pattern.
-Check out my post here with how I installed the wallpaper!
-The staircase is right in the middle of my dining room and our family sitting room.
-Ultimately, I decided because both rooms were very traditionally designed with lots of shiplap I wanted a bold wallpaper.
+Check out my post here One Room Challenge Week 4: 3 helpful tips on how to apply peel and stick wallpaperwith how I installed the wallpaper!
+The staircase is right in the middle of my rustic farmhouse dining room and our family sitting room.
+Ultimately, I decided because both rooms were very traditional in design with lots of shiplap I wanted a bold wallpaper.
 If you’ve been following along you know that I love farmhouse/ boho themes.
 So I decided to go in the farmhouse direction for the wallpaper and what can be more farmhouse than buffalo check?

 As I said before – the stairs were in rough shape.
 They were in desperate need of a fresh coat of paint.
-I decided to go black not only for aesthetic reasons (i didn’t want the dirt to show if I painted them white) but because I love the way it looks with the black buffalo check.
-The walls all around are white shiplap so It also adds a nice contrast.
+I decided to go with the polished look of black not only for aesthetic reasons (i didn’t want the dirt to show if I painted them white) but because I love the way it looks with the black buffalo check.
+The walls all around are white shiplap so It also adds a nice contrast and warmth.

 Choosing the light fixture for me was so challenging and took way too much time.
 I wanted to offset the very farmhouse wallpaper with some lively color and some natural wood to add some boho to this space.
-I loved the beaded chandeliers in boho dining rooms and wondered if I could pull it off over a stair landing.
+Even though I loved the beaded chandeliers in boho dining rooms I wondered if I could pull it off over a stair landing.
 I was so nervous – but I went for it!
 And I’m so glad I did!
-We hung it over the bottom stair landing which allows for the most clearance overhead.
+We hung the beaded chandelier over the bottom stair landing which allows for the most clearance overhead.
 I didn’t want to chance any tall friends bopping their heads.
 That’s the thing about old homes.. they sometimes have low ceilings… and mine is as low as they get!
 Were people shorter in the 1700s???

-The main themes in this space are very farmhouse.
+The main themes in this space is very rustic farmhouse.
 Shiplap and buffalo check are again as farmhouse as it gets.
-To help balance out this space I went with a lively color runner and a natural wood light fixture to add a little boho to this once very traditional space.
+To help balance out this space I went with a lively bold color runner and a natural wood light fixture to add a little boho chic to this once very traditional space.
 I also added a few hanging plants and a buffalo print to really bring the boho theme home.
 You can go wrong with hanging plants and a buffalo print!